Reduced Density Matrices Through Machine Learning: Richardson Model

-where $C^{\text{SIREN}}$ is the matrix of pair-pair correlators predicted by the SIREN.
+where $C^{\text{SIREN}}$ and $C$ are the SIREN-predicted final values and the true final values for the $2$-RDM of pair-pair correlators, respectively.
 In order to evaluate the trained SIREN's performance, we take the square root of \cref{eq:MSE_def_for_richardson}, $\ie\ \sqrt{\text{MSE}}$, in order to ensure that the power on the unit of the error is the same as that for $C$ and $C^{\text{SIREN}}$.
-To measure the relative accuracy $r_n$, we consider the $\sqrt{\text{MSE}}$ as a fraction of the total range of values of the original $C$, as seen in \cref{eq:r_def}.
+To measure the relative accuracy $r_n$, we normalize the $\sqrt{\text{MSE}}$ by the total range of values of the original $C$, and subtract this fraction from unity.
 Results are shown in \cref{tab:richardson_results_combined}.
-We can also compare the predicted final 2-RDM from the SIREN to the true final 2-RDM (\ie\ the actual values of $C$) visually, as shown in \cref{fig:richardson_comparison_app} for the SIREN trained on $L=10$.
-(See \cref{fig:richardson_comparison_maintext} in the maintext for a comparison with the SIREN trained on $L=6$.)
+We can also compare the predicted final $2$-RDM from the SIREN to the true final $2$-RDM (\ie\ the actual values of $C$) visually, as shown in \cref{fig:richardson_comparison_app} for a test size of $L=12$.
+(See \cref{fig:richardson_comparison_maintext} in the maintext for a comparison on $L=18$.)